 In the 11th century, longer scrolls and books were produced using movable type printing making books widely available during the Song dynasty (960–1279).
 Metal movable type was first invented in Korea during the Goryeo Dynasty (around 1230).
 This led to the printing of the Jikji, a Korean Buddhist document, in 1377— which in the ‘The British Library Guide to Printing: History and Technique’ is described as the world’s oldest extant movable metal print book.

-The process is one where prints are created from a single original surface, technically refered to as the matrix.
+The process is one where prints are created from a single original surface, technically referred to as the matrix.
 Common types of matrices include: plates of metal – usually copper or zinc for engraving or etching; stone, used for lithography; blocks of wood for woodcuts, linoleum for linocuts and fabric plates for screen-printing.
 In printmaking each piece is regarded not a copy but an original since it is not a reproduction of another work.

-Each print is refered to as an impression.
+Each print is referred to as an impression.
 Painting or drawing create a unique original piece of artwork and is distinct from an impression created through the process of print making.
 Works printed from a single plate create an edition.
 In modern times each is usually signed and numbered to form a limited edition.
 Prints may also be published in book form, as in artist’s books.
 A single print could be the product of one or multiple techniques.

 Block printing – called tarsh in Arabic – was developed in Arabic Egypt during the 9th-10th centuries, and was used mostly for prayers and amulets.
 There is some evidence to suggest that the print blocks were made from a variety of different materials besides wood, including metals such as tin, lead and cast iron, as well as stone, glass and clay.
 However, the techniques employed are uncertain and they appear to have had very little influence outside of the Muslim world.
 Though Europe adopted woodblock printing from the Muslim world, initially for fabric, the technique of metal block printing remained unknown in Europe.